maxwu/cucumber-java-toy/README.md

         - Currently the latest version is 2.27
     - WebDriverManager-Java option forceCache always caches the latest version
         - Therefore, to use an existing version rather than latest, forceCache shall be false.
-    - Finally, choose to utilize chromium-browser 32bit instead of google-chrome
+    - Tried to utilize chromium-browser 32bit instead of google-chrome
         - Detect if OS arch is 32bit:
             - set chrome options with chromium-browser executable
             - set chrome-driver version to a verified value, e.g. 2.25
         - Chromium-browser latest version is 53
+    - The latest chrome driver requests browser version 55+
+        - Update chromium to 55 with below private channel:
+        ```shell
+        >sudo add-apt-repository ppa:saiarcot895/chromium-dev
+        >sudo apt-get update
+        ```
     - Jenkins embedded status offers badge link as travisCI or circle.
+    - Resolved chrome tab crash issue on 32bit Linux.
+    - Resolved chromium-browser hanging-up with selenium.

 - _Upgrading to selenium 3.1.0_
         - Original selenium dependency version in maven is 3.0.1
+        - Upgrading to selenium-java 3.1.0, the method WebDriverWait.until() cannot be resolved by javac with IntelliJ IDEA.
+        - Fall back to 3.0.1, the same codes work well.
-    - With new version 3.1.0, a missing dependency shall be manually resolved by adding:
+    - Solution: With new version 3.1.0, a missing dependency shall be manually resolved by adding:
     ```xml
     <dependency>
       <groupId>com.google.guava</groupId>